 Trying to get about half of your total carbs for the day pre and post-workout is typically a good rule of thumb for most (UNLESS it gets to the point where you're having trouble adhering or it doesn't work with your personal schedule).
 Timing your carbs in this way will give you a bit more energy pre-workout and kickstart recovery post-workout.

 So depending on how many carbs you’re consuming during the day, just divide that in half and then divide that number in half one more time and sandwich those carbs pre/post-workout.
 For example, if you’re consuming 100 grams of carbs per day, 50 grams would ideally go to your peri-workout nutrition.
 So 25 grams pre and 25 grams post.

 Combining a starchy carb source (i.e., potato, oats, rice, rice cake, etc.) and a fruit carb source (i.e., berries, kiwi, banana, apple, etc.) will potentially be more optimal for both quick and sustained energy.

-You want to avoid too much fat in the post-workout meal because it can slow your body's ability to digest the nutrients you just took in (to an extent).
+You don’t want fat too low or too high in your post-workout meal for a few reasons.
+If it’s too high, it could slow your body's ability to digest the nutrients you just took in from protein/carbs.